Why It’s Important to Report Life Changes to UsReading Time: 2 Minutes

 Report Changes in a Timely Manner

-The SSI program may apply a penalty that’ll reduce your benefits if you fail to report a change.
-You may also be penalized if you report the change later than 10 days after the end of the month in which the change occurred.
-If you fail to report changes in a timely way, or if you intentionally make a false statement, we may stop your disability, retirement, or SSI benefits.
+The SSI program may apply a penalty that will reduce your benefits if you fail to report a change.
+You may also be penalized if you report the change later than 10 days after the end of the month in which the change occurred or lose SSI for not reporting the information we use to determine eligibility for payments.

 Securing today and tomorrow starts with being informed.
 Please share this information with your friends and family—and post it on social media.